TERMINAL SERVICES STANDARD TRADING CONDITIONS ("STANDARD CONDITIONS")

 2.1.1. provide the Services subject to and in accordance with these Standard Conditions;

-2.1.2. provide the Services using the required diligence under prevailing law;
+2.1.2. provide the Services using reasonable care and skill;

 2.1.3. comply with all laws and regulations in force and applicable to the relevant Services;

-2.1.4. obtain all necessary licenses and permits required to operate as a terminal operator and provide the Services.
+2.1.4. obtain all necessary licences and permits required to operate as a terminal operator and provide the Services.

 2.2.
 Subject to specific written instructions given by the User and accepted by the Terminal Operator in writing, the Terminal Operator reserves to itself complete freedom in respect of the means and procedures to be employed in the provision of the Services.
 The Terminal Operator may deviate from the User's instructions (whether or not accepted by the Terminal Operator) in any respect if the Terminal Operator considers it is necessary in the interest of the User and the User shall reimburse the Terminal Operator with all reasonable expenses incurred thereby.